X11Libre/xf86-video-ark/README.md

-xf86-video-ark - Ark Logic video driver for the Xorg X server
+xf86-video-ark - ARK Logic video driver for the Xorg X server
 -------------------------------------------------------------

+ARK Logic was a PCI video card maker in business from 1993-1999.

 All questions regarding this software should be directed at the Xorg mailing list: